Stacte: Myrrh and Labdanum mixed

 Moldenke writes that the myrrh of certain parts of Biblical history was actually labdanum.
 It is believed that many instances in the Bible where it speaks of myrrh it is actually referring to a mixture of myrrh and labdanum.
 According to the Merriam-Webster Dictionary one of the definitions of "myrrh" is "a mixture of myrrh and labdanum."
 If what was often referred to as myrrh was actually a mixture of myrrh and labdanum, then the manufacturing of stacte as described by Dioscorides could have reasonably been the product of this myrrh and labdanum mixture.

 Labdanum

 Labdanum (loT, stacte; translated "myrrh" in Genesis 37:25, margin "ladanum"; 43:11) The fragrant resin obtained from some species of cistus and called in Arabic ladham, in Latin ladanum.
-Stacte is described as resin which exudes naturally without a manmade incision.
+Stacte is described as resin which exudes naturally without a man-made incision.
 Labdanum exudes from the rock rose bush naturally without any incisions being made.